 When shouldn’t you use a design sprint?

-Still, there are a few cases where design sprints just won’t work.
+Still, there are a few cases where sprints just won’t work.
 If you’ve already figured out a solution to a problem and you’re unwilling to change it, for example, sprints are pointless.
 In cases like these, my advice is just to user test your idea.

 However, if you’ve noticed that a solution you’re trying isn’t working out, a design sprint can help you come up with an alternative.
 Sprints work best when you have the freedom to adapt your ideas to their results.